buggyrace/buggy-race-about/docs/hosting/heroku.md

 You can run like that — especially if you're linking to it from a course module site (such as Moodle or Blackboard).

-However you may prefer to run the server on a custom domain (for example, your institution's, or register a new domain — they are relatively inexpensive, and remember you don't need hosting for this — Heroku are already providing that).
+However, you may prefer to run the server on a custom domain.
+For example, you could run your race server on a subdomain or path on your institution's own domain.
+Alternatively, you could register a new domain — they are relatively inexpensive, and remember you don't need hosting for this — Heroku are already providing that).
 You or your tech team will need to have access to the Domain Name Service (DNS) records for the domain you are going to use.

 Go to the **Settings** tab and click **Add domain**.
 Enter the domain exactly as you intend (for example, for our demo site we typed `demo.buggyrace.net`).